ko-build/terraform-provider-ko/provider-examples/cloudrun/README.md

-# Example: Deploying to Kubernetes
+# Example: Deploying to Google Cloud Run

-This example uses the [`kubernetes`](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs) provider and its [`kubernetes_deployment`](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs/resources/deployment) resource.
+This example uses the [`google`](https://registry.terraform.io/providers/hashicorp/google/latest/docs) provider and its [`cloud_run_service`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/cloud_run_service) resource.

-To start, set up a Kubernetes cluster.
+To start, `terraform init` to install the necessary providers.

-Then `terraform init` to install the necessary providers.
+Then `terraform apply` to build and deploy the example app to Cloud Run.

-Then `terraform apply` to build and deploy the example app to the current Kubernetes context.
+You will be prompted for your GCP project.

-When complete, your deployment will start in the `tf-ko-example` namespace.
+When complete, your service will be named `tf-ko-example`.

 To clean up created resources, `terraform destroy`.